objcio/articles/2014-08-02-behavior-driven-development.md

 **Cedar** comes bundled with [matchers](https://github.com/pivotal/cedar/wiki/Writing-specs#matchers) and [doubles](https://github.com/pivotal/cedar/wiki/Writing-specs#doubles).
 Thought not exactly true for the sake of this article let's consider doubles as mocks (you can learn the difference between mocks and doubles [here](link to mikes article).

 Apart from these helpers Cedar has additional configuration feature: focusing tests.
-Focusing tests means that Cedar will only only that particlar test or a test group.
+Focusing tests means that Cedar will execute only that test or a test group.
 Focusing can be achieved by adding an `f` before `it`, `describe` or `context` block.

 There's an opposite configuration capability: you can `x`' test to turn it off.
-XCTest has similar configuration capabilities, however they are achived by operating on schemes (or by manually pressing Run this test).
+XCTest has similar configuration capabilities, however they are achieved by operating on schemes (or by manually pressing Run this test).
 Cedar configuration capabilities are simpler and faster to configure.

 Cedar uses a bit of hackery when it comes to integration with XCTest and thus it's prone to breaking should Apple decide to change some of its internal implementation.
 However from a user-perspective Cedar will work just as if it was integrated with XCTest.